mayar4ki/prediction-smart-contract/README.md

 ## License

 Copyright © 2025 mayar4ki.
 All Rights Reserved.

-This project and its source code are proprietary and confidential.
-No part of this project may be reproduced, distributed, or transmitted in any form or by any means, without the prior written permission of the copyright holder.

 Unauthorized copying, modification, distribution, or use of this software is strictly prohibited.